 She and her husband are thrilled to return to the Houston area where they are surrounded by family, friends, and a supportive church community.
 Emily enjoys leading group fitness classes and spending time in the beautiful mountains of Southwestern Colorado.

-Heather is a Licensed Professional Counselor-I supervised by Pam Cosart, M.A., LPC-S. Heather received a Masters in Clinical Mental Health Counseling from Sam Houston State University and a bachelor's degree from Kansas State University.
+Heather is a Licensed Professional Counselor.
+She received a Masters in Clinical Mental Health Counseling from Sam Houston State University and a bachelor's degree from Kansas State University.
 Her experience in counseling covers a variety of settings including private practice, non-for-profit, agency work with young adults who have aged out of foster care, and several local churches in the Houston area.
 Heather specializes in working with adolescents and adults dealing with trauma, depression, anxiety, anger management and struggles with life transitions.

 After spending 20 years in the business world and raising a family, Heather followed her passion into counselling.
 Her goal is to create a therapeutic relationship built on safety, trust, and hope, where people feel accepted and challenged to grow in new and meaningful ways.
 She considers it a privilege to be able to walk with someone through their fears, challenges, and hurts, and help them experiencing healing and restoration.
 For this reason, she sees counselling as an opportunity to help people diminish pain and suffering, cope with the challenges of life (both normal and extraordinary), and experience increased joy, purpose, and self-acceptance.

 Michael P. Groves, MA, NCC, LPC-Associate